 Our law firm has been successful in recovering millions of dollars for injury victims over the years.
 We are the proud recipients of some of the top verdicts and settlements in the history of New York State.

 We understand that personal injuries can be life-changing events and that it can be incredibly challenging to meet even life’s basic expenses after suffering a serious or catastrophic spinal or back injury.

-Our Rochester personal injury attorneys strive to make sure that our clients receive the compensation they deserve so that they can recover lost wages, pain and suffering, along with medical bills.
+Our Rochester, NY personal injury attorneys strive to make sure that our clients receive the compensation they deserve so that they can recover lost wages, pain and suffering, along with medical bills.
 To get your free consultation regarding your options and rights in a spinal injury case call us today at (800) 555-5555.